Idea to Product

 With over two decades of experience, Artec Design has strived to become a long-term partner for its customers by innovating at the intersection of electronics, software, FPGAs and industrial design; and by offering prototyping and manufacturing.

-Artec Design will participate at electronica – the world’s leading trade fair and conference for electronics.
-The event will feature an expo as well as a four-day congress with side events and activities.
-Visit us at Hall B1, stand 413 from the 15th to the 18th of November!
+Artec Design will participate at Hannover Messe – the world’s leading trade fair for industrial solutions.
+The event will feature an expo as well as side events and activities.
+Visit us at Hall 15, stand A02 from the 17th to the 21st of April!

 Book a meeting with us via email@example.com.